bchew/dynamodump/README.md

                         backups (defaults to use 'dump') [optional] --log LOG             Logging level - DEBUG|INFO|WARNING|ERROR|CRITICAL
                         [optional]
+  -f FILTEROPTION, --filterOption FILTEROPTION
+                        Filter option for backup, JSON file of which keys are ['FilterExpression', 'ExpressionAttributeNames', 'ExpressionAttributeValues']
 ```

 Backup files are stored in a 'dump' subdirectory, and are restored from there as well by default.